Menger's Theorem for Temporal Paths (Not Walks): Introduction

-In static graphs, the analogous parameters are equal by Menger's Theorem~\cite{Menger.27}, which is one of the pillars of connectivity analysis.
-More specifically, Menger's Theorem says that, given a graph $G$, and $s,t\in V(G)$, the maximum number of internally vertex disjoint $s,t$-paths in $G$ is equal to the minimum size of a vertex $s,t$-cut.\footnote{We always consider paths that are internally disjoint and hence, from hereon, we omit the word ``internally''. } Asking whether Menger's Theorem holds also in the case of temporal graphs thus translates into asking whether $\tpst$ and $\tpcst$ always coincide.
-We remark that both in the static and temporal case, this question is not a mere mathematical curiosity but rather a crucial fact to deploy efficient algorithms for computing vertex disjoint $s,t$-paths.
+In static graphs, the analogous parameters are equal by Menger's Theorem~\cite{Menger.27}.
+Formally, Menger's Theorem states that, given a graph $G$ and non-adjacent vertices $s,t\in V(G)$, the maximum number of vertex-disjoint $s,t$-paths in $G$ is equal to the minimum size of a vertex $s,t$-cut.
+Asking whether Menger's Theorem holds also in the case of temporal (directed) graphs thus translates into asking whether $\tp_{\mathcal{G}}(s,t)=\tpc_{\mathcal{G}}(s,t)$ for every temporal graph and every pair of non-adjacent vertices $s,t$.
+As we will see shortly, the answer to such question is negative.

-It is possible to consider the generalizations of the problems \ktpaths\ and \htcuts.
-For $X\in\{\textrm{vertex, t-vertex}\}$ and $Y\in\{\textrm{walk,path}\}$, \kpathsgen\ asks whether there are at least $k$ $X$ disjoint temporal $s,t$-$Y$s, while \hcutsgen\ asks whether there exists a set of $X$s of size at most $h$ which intersects all the temporal $s,t$-$Y$s.
-We are interested in the max value of $k$ for which the walk/path problem is \textsc{yes}, and the min value of $h$ for which the cut problem is \textsc{yes}.
-When X = t-vertex and Y = path, such parameters are tp(s, t) and tpc(s, t), as previously defined.
-For the other combinations of Xs and Y s, we define the following parameters, as also summarised in the gray cells of Table~\ref{tab:summarywalks}.
+Now, observe that we can interpret the temporal version of Menger's Theorem in various ways, as we can consider either vertices or \tvertices, and consider either paths or walks.
+Below, we introduce the remaining possible interpretations and its respective metrics.

-\begin{itemize} \item $p(s,t)$ is the maximum number of vertex disjoint temporal $s,t$-walks and $c(s,t)$ is the minimum number of vertices intersecting all the temporal $s,t$-walks.
-These are the same if we consider paths instead of walks, as we show in Proposition~\ref{prop:vertex}. \item $tw(s,t)$ is the maximum number of t-vertex disjoint temporal $s,t$-walks and $tc(s,t)$ is the minimum number of t-vertices intersecting all the temporal $s,t$-walks.
-Note the difference wrt $tp(s,t)$ and $tpc(s,t)$ which refer to \emph{$s,t$-paths} rather than \emph{$s,t$-walks}. \end{itemize}
+\begin{itemize} \item {$\pw_{\mathcal{G}}(s,t)$} is the maximum number of vertex-disjoint temporal $s,t$-walks and $\pwc_{\mathcal{G}}(s,t)$ is the minimum number of vertices intersecting every temporal $s,t$-walks.
+These values are equal if we consider paths instead of walks, as we show in \autoref{prop:vertex}.
+In \autoref{fig:walks_paths}, both values are equal to 1, as every walk passes by $u$. \item $\tw_{\mathcal{G}}(s,t)$ is the maximum number of \tvertex-disjoint temporal $s,t$-walks and $\tc_{\mathcal{G}}(s,t)$ is the minimum number of \tvertices intersecting every temporal $s,t$-walks.
+Note the difference from $\tp_{\mathcal{G}}(s,t)$ and $\tpc_{\mathcal{G}}(s,t)$, which refer to \emph{$s,t$-paths} rather than \emph{$s,t$-walks}.
+In \autoref{fig:walks_paths}, we have that $P_3$ and $W_1$ are temporal vertex-disjoint, while $\{(u,1),(u,2)\}$ form a \tvertex cut. \end{itemize} When it is clear from the context, we drop the ``$\mathcal{G}$'' from the subscript of all the aforementioned notations.